-Results against performance targets Serving the object of the Act
+Results against performance targets

+Serving the object of the Act

-The object of the Act is to enhance the welfare of Australians by promoting economic efficiency through competition in the provision of international air services.
+The object of the International Air Services Commission Act 1992 (the Act) is to enhance the welfare of Australians by promoting economic efficiency through competition in the provision of international air services.
 Under the Act, the Commission's functions are to make determinations; review determinations; and provide advice to the Minister about any matter referred to the Commission by the Minister concerning international air operations.
-In fulfilling its functions, the Act requires the Commission to comply with policy statements made by the Minister under section 11 and to have regard to Australia's international obligations concerning the operation of international air services.
+In fulfilling its functions, the Act requires the Commission to comply with policy statements made by the Minister under section 11 of the Act and to have regard to Australia's international obligations concerning the operation of international air services.

-The Commission records annually the number of determinations and decisions (involving reviews and variations of determinations) made for the year.
+The Commission records annually the number of determinations and decisions (involving reviews and variations of determinations) it has made during the financial year.

 The volume of activity varies from year to year, and the Commission's work is dictated by the number of applications made by airlines.
-The allocation of new capacity is similarly directly related to the response of Australian carriers to the demand for air services.
-In the financial year 2021-22, the Commission issued five determinations allocating new capacity; 21 renewal of capacity allocations; and six decisions varying various determinations, including five resolutions extending the date of utilisation of the capacity.
+The allocation of new (or additional) capacity is similarly directly related to the response of Australian carriers to the demand for air services.
+In the financial year 2022-23, a total of 52 determinations and decisions were issued by the Commission.
+Ten determinations allocating new capacity were made during the year; five more than last year.
+The Commission also varied 18 determinations at the request of airlines, 17 more than last year.
+The determinations were varied either to authorise code sharing, to reduce the capacity allocation issued or to extend the date of utilisation.
+In addition, 18 determinations approaching their expiry date were renewed and six determinations were revoked at the request of the airline holding the capacity.